Jagannath-Padhy/himira-buyer-mcp/MCP_CLIENT_SETUP.md

 - 172+ products in database
 - MCP server starts and initializes successfully

-## Available Tools in Claude
+## Available Tools

-Once connected, you'll have access to:
+Once connected, your AI assistant will have access to:
 - **search_products**: Find products by name, category, or description
 - **get_categories**: List all available product categories
 - **add_to_cart**: Add items to shopping cart